Let your power shine

 - And yet another story from the manga has Happosai feeling the pangs of old age.
 He finds out about a potion that will restore his youth, but first he needs the tears of a beast that is both male and female.
 The next thing you know, tear gas and onions fly liberally around Ranma.
 When he finally succeeds (by poking a pressure point that makes Ranma gush out tears like a firehose) he trips, and splashes the tears all over the floor.
 Kasumi wipes them up with a rag, but since it had been used to clean up soy sauce, the resulting potion regresses Happosai's mind to that of a baby.

 - Alessi in Part 3 of JoJo's Bizarre Adventure does this to opponents with his Stand, Sethan.
-The longer you stand in his shadow (through which Sethan manifests), the younger you get.
+The longer you stand in his shadow (through which Sethan manifests), the younger you get, including your Stand getting weaker (and that's only if you developed your stand at a young age).
 Unfortunately for Alessi, when he tries this on Jotaro, he learns the hard way Jotaro was Badass even at age seven.

 - It turns even worse out for him in the game when he used it on Joseph.
 Due to Joseph already being very old, it only regressed him into his late teens.
 Unfortunately for Alessi, that was the age when Joseph was at his prime and beat the Pillar Men, who were FAR stronger than any Stand users in Part 3.
 Joseph maintains his youth for a while after beating Alessi, but it eventually wears off and he returns to normal, wishing it could've been permanent.

 - In the manga, a young woman was reverted to a fetus when she had the bad luck of standing in Alessi's shadow for ten seconds (Yeah, it's that fast).
 Fortunately, she is saved.